 When to Apply:

 An applicant may apply for a student visa not earlier than 90 days before the registration date specified on the FORM I-20.
 If the registration date has already passed or the applicant cannot reasonably expect to arrive at the school by the registration date, the applicant should obtain an amended I-20 or a letter of extension from the issuing institution stating by what date the applicant may arrive.
-After that, the completed application forms along with the documents are submitted.
-In most cases, the visa will be issued within a few hours or days of the submission of the application.
+After that, the completed application forms along with the documents are submitted and visa appointment can be booked.
+In most cases, after attending an interview, the visa will be issued within a few hours or days of the submission of the application.
 In some instances, the process may take longer depending on the time of year, consular caseload or other factors.

 Principle Requirements for a student visa: